code2x/web/README.md

 ## Introduction

-I'm Muhammad Salman, a Software Engineer specializing in Front-End Development, Desktop Application Development, and expertise in Data Structures and Algorithms.
+I'm Farwa Ramzan, a Software Engineer specializing in Front-End Development, Desktop Application Development, and expertise in Data Structures and Algorithms.
 I thrive in dynamic environments, enjoy problem-solving challenges, and stay updated with emerging technologies.

 ## Skills